-A portion of each years incentive bonus is treated at a long term retention bonus and vests over a five year period with the first payment commencing on completion of two years from the date of the awards.
+A portion of each year's incentive bonus is treated at a long-term retention bonus and vests over a five-year period with the first payment commencing on completion of two years from the date of the awards.

 The retention bonus is paid out over the following three years in equal instalments and provided the recipient remains in the employ of Transpaco.

-In order for executive directors to be eligible to be considered for an incentive bonus. they must be in the employ of Transpaco at the date REMCO meet to approve such
+In order for executive directors to be eligible to be considered for an incentive bonus, they must be in the employ of Transpaco at the date the committee meets to approve such awards.